Drug Development Strategy: Why Does Your Clinical Trial Need It?

 - Some drug categories have exceptions to submitting the clinical trial data after market approvals.
-Hence for developing a route map, one should be thorough of both the regulatory and the drug under evaluation.
+Hence for developing a route map, one should be thorough about both the regulatory and the drug under evaluation.

 - Some drug categories have access to accelerated and Fastrack approvals with minimal or no regulatory fee, priority review, application & evaluation fee exemptions, etc. The development team needs to explore such options.

-- This process evaluates the regulatory aspects, ICH and GCP compliance, ethics approval scenario, disease prevalence of target treatment, available patient population, patient recruitment and retention potential, qualified professionals, and facilitated site availability, logistics & site reach convenience, global acceptance of data generated and many more,
+- This process evaluates the regulatory aspects, ICH and GCP compliance, ethics approval scenario, disease prevalence of target treatment, available patient population, patient recruitment, and retention potential, qualified professionals, and facilitated site availability, logistics & site reach convenience, global acceptance of data generated and many more,

 Plan key studies required, establish efficient and effective study design